kharikri/CarND-PID-Control-Project/README.md

 In this system, the simulator does not have drift so I keep the I parameter to zero.
 Essentially this becomes a PD controller which is straightforward to tune manually as explained below.
 P and D move in opposite directions and the trick is to find optimal values for these parameters to keep the vehicle on the track.

 I first assume the D parameter to be zero to tune the P parameter of a P controller.
-As the steering angle must be between -1 to 1 the P parameter has a maximum value of 1.3 with a cte of 0.7598 obtained from the simulator.
+As the steering angle must be between -1 and 1 the P parameter has a maximum value of 1.3 with a cte of 0.7598 obtained from the simulator.
 The steering angle is related to the cte with the following formula:

 *steering angle = -P * cte*